Shensuo: Overview

 Each probe is to weigh about 200 kilograms, to use radioisotope thermoelectric generators for power, and to carry 50 kilograms or more of scientific instruments such as optical cameras, magnetometers, dust detectors, and neutral atom and particle payloads.
-They will also study anomalous cosmic rays, interplanetary dust, and the interstellar medium.
+They will also study anomalous cosmic rays, interplanetary dust and the interstellar medium.
 Depending on whether monopropellant or ion propulsion is used, the probes would be launched using either Long March 3B or Long March 5 rockets.
 While IHP-1 and IHP-2 will use RTGs for power, IHP-3, if approved, would use a nuclear reactor.

 The dwarf planet Quaoar and its moon Weywot are currently being considered as potential flyby targets for IHP-1.
 Centaur exploration has also been considered for both probes.

 While a 2024 launch date was targeted, the COVID-19 pandemic has caused some delays, which rendered it to launch at a later date.
 Future dates of 2026 launches have already been considered for IHP-2, and it is possible that IHP-1 could be moved to those as well.

+In January 2026, China's Journal of Deep Space Exploration published a paper outlining two probes to be launched towards the "tail" and "nose" structures of the stellar-wind bubble, in 2032 and 2033, respectively.
+The probes would require the development of a thermoelectric fission reactor, and launch on the Long March 5 from Wenchang Space Launch Site.
+While the paper notes the potential for a Neptune flyby during the nose mission, and either a Saturn or Uranus flyby during the tail mission, the focus is on an Earth-Jupiter or Earth-Earth-Jupiter flyby scheme.